VenturaNotes/Knowledge/Mathematics/Combinatorics/Alexander Neal/Videos/(9) L2V5 Combinatorial Identities & Pascal's Triangle.md

 		- Triangular array
 		- First entry 1, 8, 28, 56, 70,
 			- $8 \choose 3$ = 56
 				- When calculating binomial coefficients, you don't need to do any division or multiplication.
-Addition works fine. #archive
+Addition works fine.
 				- Computer programmers find ways to do multiplication faster than you think